scott-Gresack/portfolio/README.md

 **BlastX | Remote | Aug 2020 - Apr 2023**
 - Supported a large healthcare government client as co-lead for analytics implementation.
 - Led the migration from GAU to GA4 via GTM for childcare clients, improving data tracking and analysis.
-- Utilized Adobe Web SDK, AEP, Dataprep, and XDM schema markup to transition from GAU/GA4 to Adobe via Tealium iQ.
+- Utilized Adobe Web SDK, AEP, Dataprep, and XDM schema mapping for event-based and identity-based schemas to transition from GAU/GA4 to Adobe via Tealium iQ.
 - Ensured compliance with data governance standards, including prevention of PII collection.
 - Developed client-side analytics implementations using GTM and Tealium iQ.
 - Collaborated with teams to enhance multi-organization data management and governance processes.